ciren/cilib/docs/src/main/tut/docs/design/overview.md

 of mathematics and these general structures, may, seem to have odd names.
 We assure you that these names only sound odd due to the fact that they are unfamiliar to you.
-As they become familiar you will not only see the benefits that they provide, but also that they provide a common nomemclature, which is very handy!
+As they become familiar you will not only see the benefits that they provide, but also that they provide a common nomenclature, which is very handy!
 It allows us to talk about various aspects of an algorithm without having to worry about the manner in which such an action may be performed.
 It is, however, true that we do need to worry about the execution semantics at some point so that the algorithm is executed correctly.